-Our favorite coffee maker of 2020 is the OXO BREW 9-Cup Coffee Maker, which is an attractive, high-end model with many useful features.
+Our pick for this year’s best coffee maker is the OXO BREW 9-Cup Coffee Maker, which is an attractive, high-end model with many useful features.
 If you’re looking for high value for money, the Cuisinart DCC-3200 14-Cup Glass Carafe could be your choice.
 This model is a fully automatic machine with many features and an attractive price.
 If your budget is really tight, you may want to look at the streamlined Mr. Coffee 12-Cup Coffee Maker, which doesn’t offer a lot of features but is simple to operate and inexpensive.

 Shopping for a great coffee maker can be a time-consuming task.
 There are hundreds of models available, offering a wide range of features and price points.
 We hope this list of our 10 favorite models, complete with detailed reviews and a handy buyer’s guide, helps you narrow your options and pick out a great machine.
 Happy shopping!

 Table of Contents

 - A Quick Glance at Our Favorite Picks (Updated in 2024)

 - 1. OXO BREW 9 Cup Coffee Maker – Best High-End Pick